Cornelia Denz

 Cornelia Denz (born 23 May 1963) is a German Professor of Physics at the University of Münster.
 She works in nonlinear optics and nanophotonics, and is a Fellow of The Optical Society and The European Optical Society.
+Denz is the current president of the PTB.

 Early life and education

 Denz was born in Frankfurt.
 She studied physics at the Technische Universität Darmstadt, where she earned her diploma in nonlinear optics in 1988.
 She remained there for her PhD, working on optical neural network and optical data storage.
 During her doctorate she worked at the École supérieure d'optique.
 In her early career she worked alongside Margit Zacharias, a Professor of Physics at the Freiburg Institute for Advanced Studies.

 Research and career

 In 1993 Denz was made Head of the Photorefractive Group at Technische Universität Darmstadt.
 She moved to the University of Münster in 2001, where she leads the Nonlinear Photonics Group.
 She founded the Centre for Nonlinear Science (CeNoS) at the WWU University of Münster.
 She became Chair of Applied Physics and Head of the Institute in 2003.

 Denz develops modern optical methods for structuring light and matter; which includes optical data storage and systems for information processing.
 She developed a compact holographic data storage system in which data is imprinted on a liquid crystal display onto a laser beam.
 The laser beam is superimposed on a separated reference beam, with the information being encoded on a hologram.
 The information is read in parallel and can permit high data transfer rates.
 For digital data, holographic storage allows for improved security and encryption.
-She is interested in developing single crystal data storage systems, and uses them an switching elements such as optical transistors.
+She is interested in developing single crystal data storage systems, and uses them as switching elements such as optical transistors.

 She has worked on photonic crystals that use non-linear photorefractive materials.
 She demonstrated that optical induction could be used to produce quasicrystals, a chemical structure that has three-dimensional crystalline groups with spiral structures and defined defects.
-In CeNoS Denz uses nonlinear dynamics and chaos control, such as the control of cavity solitons and generation of slow light.
+In CeNoS Denz uses nonlinear dynamics and chaos control, such as the control of cavity solitons and the generation of slow light.

 In 2008 Denz began working with complex light fields; including non-diffractive and accelerating light fields, for the creation of holographic optical tweezers.
 She has used these light fields to manipulate nano and micro-scale particles.